Postgraduate Course: Clinical Animal Behaviour (AWAB11036)

 On completion of this course, the student will be able to:

-- Critically evaluate the scientific basis for and assess the ethical implications of a range of adjuncts used in the management of problem behaviour and make informed judgements as to their practical application
+- Comprehend the scientific basis to a range of adjuncts used in the management of problem behaviour, including behavioural therapy, psychopharmacology, pheromonatherapy and dietary interventions.

 |Available via TALIS Aspire|